 The main raw materials used for spunmelt nonwovens are polymers, most importantly polypropylene followed by polyethylene.
-In 2012, the consumption of PP and PE accounted for 80.5% of the Company's total operating costs (excluding depreciation and amortization).
-Over the past three years, the Company has sourced polymer raw materials from a total of six suppliers.
+In 2013, the consumption of PP and PE accounted for 78% (80.5% in 2012) of the Company's total operating costs (excluding depreciation and amortization).
+Over the past three years, the Company has sourced polymer raw materials from a total of seven suppliers.
 The polymer raw materials are purchased under both one year and multi-year agreements.
 The competitiveness of the suppliers is maintained by on-going benchmarking.